 Image caption.
 Very healthy roots encircling the root ball.

-After lifting the tree from the container I used a saw to quickly cut the entire bottom half off the root ball.
+After lifting the tree from the container I used a sickle to quickly cut the entire bottom half off the root ball.
 Then I cut around the edge of the root ball, removing about 1/3rd and thus reducing the diameter of the root ball considerably.

 Image caption.
 The roots all teased out.